kxdekxde/doro-tools/README.md

 ## For updates:

-you can double-click on `2_DORO_TOOLS_UPDATER.bat` for updates as well to download them when there are updates available, but read the warning message carefully because the update will clean all of the modding tools folders for a fresh download.
+You can double-click on `2_DORO_TOOLS_UPDATER.bat` for updates as well to download them when there are updates available, but read the warning message carefully because the update will clean all of the modding tools folders for a fresh download.

 Happy modding! ^‿^